-General Data Protection Regulation (GDPR) statementThe General Data Protection Regulation (GDPR) is a new, European-wide law that replaces the Data Protection Act 1998 in the UK.
-It places greater obligations on how organisations handle personal data, and came into effect on 25 May 2018.
+General Data Protection Regulation (GDPR) statementThe General Data Protection Regulation (GDPR) is European-wide law, replacing the Data Protection Act 1998 in the UK.
+GDPR places greater obligations on how organisations handle personal data.
+It came into effect on 25 May 2018.

-The GDPR applies to "personal data", which means any information relating to an identifiable person who can be directly or indirectly identified in particular by reference to an identifier.
+GDPR applies to "personal data".
+This means any information relating to an identifiable person who can be directly or indirectly identified in particular by reference to an identifier.

 We have prepared for the GDPR in the following ways:

 Decision makers and key people within the MIDAS team are aware that the UK Data Protection law is changing to the GDPR.

 We monitor compliance with data protection policies and regularly review the effectiveness of data handling / processing activities and security controls.